EU's encryption proposal vs UK's plan to tackle terror

 The EU fights back

 Fortunately for them, the EU does.
-And in this case, the EU is on their side.
+In this case, the EU is on their side.

 The proposals tabled by members of the European Parliament this week are amendments to draft privacy legislation, and forbid member states from "decryption, reverse engineering or monitoring" of encrypted communications, or compelling tech companies to do so.

-"Member states shall not impose any obligations on electronic communications service providers that would result in the weakening of the security and encryption of their networks and services," the proposals read.
+"Member states shall not impose any obligations on electronic communications service providers that would result in the weakening of the security and encryption of their networks and services," one proposal reads.

 Not only could these proposals scupper the UK's plans, but they could conflict with surveillance activities allowed by the Investigatory Powers Act.